IoTivity-Lite

 } while (more_query_params);

-OC_API bool oc_iterate_query_get_values(const oc_request_t *request, const char *key, const char **value, int *value_len)
+bool oc_iterate_query_get_values_v1(const oc_request_t *request, const char *key, size_t key_len, const char **value, int *value_len)

 Iterate though the URI query parameters for a specific key.